ramprasathmk/poet-app/README.md

     ```text
     PORT=3000
-    MONGODB_LOCAL_URL=mongodb://127.0.0.1:27017/poemdb
+    MONGODB_LOCAL_URL=mongodb://127.0.0.1:27017/quotes_db
     ```

 ## Usage

-- Navigate to the home page to view all poems.
+- Navigate to the home page to view all quotes.

-- Use the form to add a new poem.
+- Use the form to add a new quote.

-- Click "Edit" to modify an existing poem.
+- Click "Edit" to modify an existing quote.

-- Click "Delete" to remove a poem.
+- Click "Delete" to remove a quote.

 ## Technologies Used